Multi-GPU MBE(3)-OSV-MP2 for Performant Large-Scale ab initio Calculations: Results

 In all MBE(3)-OSV-MP2 calculations presented in this work, we adopt the truncation thresholds for determining various local orbital spaces that were previously optimized for an optimal efficiency–accuracy trade-off\cite{liang2021third}.
 The sparsity identified by these cutoff thresholds is demonstrated with insulin/cc-pVTZ in Table \ref{tab:sparsity}.
 Numerical benchmarks demonstrate that the correlation energy accuracy from our GPU-accelerated MBE(3)-OSV-MP2 implementation is comparable to the previously reported CPU-based results, as shown in Table S1.

 To assess the computational performance and scalability of the GPU acceleration, we evaluate the capability of our implementation for efficiently handling large molecules and provide timing comparisons with other GPU-accelerated RI-MP2 implementations\cite{guo2025byteqc,snowdon2024efficient} as well as our own CPU-based algorithm\cite{liang2021third}.
 All computations in this study were performed on the Tianhe-2 supercomputer at the National Supercomputing Center.
-Our GPU computations utilized 1--3 nodes, each equipped with 8$\times$ NVIDIA A800 (80 GB) GPUs connected via PCIe 4.0 $\times$16, along with Lustre parallel file system.
-CPU calculations employed 64 cores on Intel Xeon Platinum 8360Y (2.60 GHz).
+Our GPU computations utilized 1--3 nodes, each equipped with 8$\times$ NVIDIA A800 (80 GB) GPUs connected via PCIe 4.0 $\times$16.
+The A800 (80 GB PCIe) version delivers identical performance to the A100 (80 GB PCIe) in all other aspects, including compute throughput, memory bandwidth (HBM2e), and single-GPU operation.
+The Lustre parallel file system enables the sharing of large datasets across processes via files.
+CPU calculations employed 64 cores on Intel Xeon Platinum 8358P (2.60 GHz).